Hund Şehzade: Early life

-Born in 1422 as Fatma Şahzade Hatun, she was a daughter of Orhan Çelebi, son of Süleyman Çelebi, who was himself the son of Sultan Bayezid I. She had two older brother, Orhan and Mehmed, an older sister, Melek, and a younger brother, Süleyman (1423 – 1437).
+Born in 1422 as Fatma Şahzade Hatun, she was a daughter of Orhan Çelebi, son of Süleyman Çelebi, who was himself the son of Sultan Bayezid I. She had two older brothers, Orhan and Mehmed, an older sister, Melek, and a younger brother, Süleyman (1423 – 1437).

 In 1433, Şahzade and her brother Süleyman took refuge in Cairo.
 The Mamluk Sultan Barsbay treated them generously, and rejected her cousin Murad II's requests to surrender them.

+Life

 First marriage

-In 1436, Ibrahim II of Karaman, attacked the Dulkadirids, and captured the disputable town of Kayseri and other fortresses in its vicinity.
+In 1436, Ibrahim II of Karaman, attacked the Dulkadirids, and captured the disputed town of Kayseri and other fortresses in its vicinity.
 However, the Dulkadirids retook Kayseri and the surrounding countryside from the Karamanids in December 1436 with Ottoman help.
 Upon receiving this news Barsbay in March 1437, assembled his advisory council, and decided to send the governors of Syria to help Ibrahim Bey.
 However, before the crisis escalated, and turned into a military clash, both Ottoman and Mamluk Sultans settled their differences two months later in May.
 A peace agreement was settled, with Barsbay's marriage to Şehzade.

 Second marriage

-After Barbay's death in 1438, his successor Sultan Sayf-al-Din Jaqmaq married Şehzade, in order to consolidate good relations with the Ottomans.
+After Barsbay's death in 1438, his successor Sultan Sayf-al-Din Jaqmaq married Şehzade, in order to consolidate good relations with the Ottomans.
 On 5 January 1447, she made a pilgrimage with the dowry she received at the time of her marriage to Jaqmaq.

 The two together had four sons.
 All of them died of plague at Cairo on 26 March 1449.
 The eldest one named Ahmed being seven years old.
 Jaqmaq divorced her on 25 December 1450.